 - Monitor water meters or other measuring devices for unusually high or low readings to detect possible leaks or other problems in the system.
-Make any needed repairs. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - The system should be monitored daily for malfunctions and breaks.
-It is also a good practice to log the amount of water pumped each day. - Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).
+Make any needed repairs. - Install in an irrigation system high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Monitor the system daily for malfunctions and breaks.
+Also log the amount of water pumped each day.

+- Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).
 If the system requires frequent repairs, determine why these failures are occurring.
-Pipe failures may be caused not only by material failure, but also by problems with the pump station. - Ensure that control systems provide for emergency shutdowns caused by line breaks, and allow maximum system scheduling flexibility.
+Pipe failures may be caused not only by material failure, but also by problems with the pump station. - Install automated emergency control systems to shut down pumps in the event of a line break.
+They must be tested and serviced on a regular schedule.